richardanaya/axum-folder-router-htmx/README.md

+If you like this, check out this delightful macro! https://github.com/vault81/axum-folder-router

 # HTMX + Rust + NextJS Folder-based Router

 This repository is an example that shows my dream setup for HTMX and Rust.
 It demonstrates a folder router based system inspired by NextJS.
 The structure leverages Rust with the Axum framework and Askama for neat, clean, typed templates.